Why SpaceX Wants a Tiny Texas Neighborhood So Badly

 Read: SpaceX has starry-eyed ambitions for its Starship

 McConnaughey was there, and even posed for a picture with Musk.
 At the end of the night, she made the short trip home to her house on a small road lined with stout palm trees.
-McConnaughey lives in Boca Chica Village, a tiny neighborhood located in startlingly close proximity to SpaceX’s facilities.
+McConnaughey lives in Boca Chica Village, a tiny neighborhood located in startling proximity to SpaceX’s facilities.
 Many of the village’s residents have lived there for years, long before SpaceX arrived, some before the company even existed.

 Friction between next-door neighbors is quite different when one of them is a rocket company.
 Instead of an ugly fence, there might be an ugly fence with massive tanks of cryogenic liquid behind it.
 When residents find papers stuck in their front door, the notes don’t ask them to keep the noise down or clean up after their dogs; they warn them that their windows could shatter.